Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 Bloom and Harvest: Bloom dates are vague, but since the earliest and latest blossoming trees have overlapped, I haven't paid as much attention to the actual dates.
 Harvest dates are not as exact as they may appear.
 They are based on the average date, August 15, that we have picked Red Haven peaches, and the number or days before or after the other varieties are usually ripe.

-Tree Vigor and Hardiness: Vigor means how large or small the tree will grow.
+Vigor means how large or small the tree will grow.
 T3 are larger trees that can reach 20 feet without dwarfing rootstock or regular pruning.
 T1 are naturally dwarfing trees that may only reach 8 to 10 feet even without dwarfing rootstock or pruning.
-Hardiness is based on how likely the tree will thrive based on the average annual minimum winter temperature using the 2012 USDA Plant Hardiness Zone Map as a guide.
-Zone 4's range is -20 to -30 (Fahrenheit) or -28.9 to -34.4 (Celsius).
-Zone 5's range is -10 to -20 (Fahrenheit) or -23.3 to-28.9 (Celsius).
-However, growing peaches in a frost pocket in the Finger Lakes region of New York State has been a challenge.
+Hardiness is based on how likely the tree will thrive over a cold winter.
+Growing peaches in a frost pocket here in the Finger Lakes region of New York State has been a challenge.
 We do not expect peach harvests every year, and we do not expect bountiful peach harvests more than once in three to five years.

 Resources:

-This page written and maintained by John R. Henderson [jhenderson @ ithaca.edu].
+This page written and maintained by John R. Henderson [jhenderson@ ithaca.edu].

 URL: http://www.sagehenfarmlodi.com/peach.html